-- · Existing director and nominee qualifications; - · Diversity, equity and inclusion objectives; and - Appropriate level of representation on the Board by directors who are independent of management and who are neither officers nor employees of any affiliates of IGM.
+- Existing director and nominee qualifications; - Diversity, equity and inclusion objectives; and - Appropriate level of representation on the Board by directors who are independent of management and who are neither officers nor employees of any affiliates of IGM.

-Since June 2015, 71% of vacant Board positions have been filled by women directors who are independent within the meaning of the Instruments, and the percentage of women on the Board has risen from 7% in 2015 to 33% in 2022.
-There are currently five women (33%), and no persons of a visible minority (0%), persons with disabilities (0%) or Indigenous people (0%) on our Board.
+Since June 2015, 71% of vacant Board positions have been filled by women directors who are independent within the meaning of the Instruments, and the percentage of women on the Board has risen from 7% in 2015 to 33% in 2024.
+As of December 31, 2024, there were five women (33%), and no persons of a visible minority (0%), persons with disabilities (0%) or Indigenous people (0%) on our Board.
+If the proposed nominees are elected at the Meeting, there will be seven women (41%), one member of a visible minority (0.1%), and no persons with disabilities (0%) or Indigenous people (0%) on our Board.

-At this time, IGM has not adopted additional diversity targets for the Board or senior management as the Board selects ideal candidates for the limited number of these roles based on the full mix of qualifications, competencies, experience, leadership skills, level of commitment and diversity dimensions.
-However, among our wider employee base, IGM has established targets for women in senior leadership roles, Black executives, Indigenous employees, and all internships.
+At this time, IGM has not adopted additional diversity targets for the Board as the Board selects ideal candidates for the limited number of these roles based on the full mix of qualifications, competencies, experience, leadership skills, level of commitment and diversity dimensions.
+However, among our wider employee base, IGM has established targets for women in VP+ roles, Black executives, Indigenous employees, and all internships.
 The progress of these targets can be viewed on an annual basis in the IGM Sustainability Report.